Heeding the Call: Dismantling Racism

 She adds that the committees are taking this opportunity to “engage all the key people whose voices have long been unheard, have been silenced, and have been on mute.”

 “I think what employees want is to know that everything is equitable, that comes up a lot.
-They feel there’s not equity across the board when it comes to a lot of things: positions, salaries, schedules.”
+They feel there’s not equity across the board when it comes to a lot of things: positions, salaries, schedules," said Coral May, co-chair of the Staff Steering Committee and director of the School of Medicine’s Human Resources Service Center.

 May and Hames are hopeful that in addition to offering staff the opportunity to have their voices heard, their work will also lead to change.
 Their committee is focused on a number of issues, including training and recruitment.
 All of the committees are reviewing those issues along with a number of others, including the curriculum, mentorship, retention, promotion, representation, and diversity.